Your child is making decisions about courses, activities, and essays — but it’s still not fully clear what all of it is building toward.

-The College Clarity Blueprint is designed for parents of college-bound students who want less guesswork
+This Blueprint is designed for parents of college-bound students who want less guesswork and more clarity.

 Most students are capable, thoughtful, and doing all the right things.
 What they often lack isn’t effort or achievement — it’s coherence.